SinclairQL/sQLux/docs/sqlux.md

 ```

 `ROMIM`
-The ROMIMG specifies the rom to be loaded at 0xC000.
+The ROMIM specifies the rom to be loaded at 0xC000.

 ```
-ROMIMG = tk2_rom
+ROMIM = tk2_rom
 ```

 It is assumed that the ROM image can be found in the ROMDIR